Data Identities

 Identities in Downstream Delivery

-Example automation payload (JSON)
+Example queue message payload (JSON)

 {